 After playing with the Toronto based Eaton's team, which won the Ontario Hockey Association championship in 1911, Foyston turned pro with the Toronto Blueshirts in the National Hockey Association in 1912.
 There he centered Hall of Famers Scotty Davidson and Jack Walker and the team won the Cup in 1914.

-In 1915, Foyston jumped to the Seattle Metropolitans of the Pacific Coast Hockey Association, where he was named best all-round player in that league.
-Foyston led Seattle scored 7 goals in 4 games to lead the Metropolitans as they became the first American based team to win Lord Stanley's Cup, defeating the Montreal Canadiens in 1917.
+In 1915, Foyston and several Toronto teammates jumped to the newly minted Seattle Metropolitans of the Pacific Coast Hockey Association, where he was named best all-round player in that league.
+He scored an impressive 36 goals in 24 games and was named MVP.
+Foyston led Seattle in scoring 7 goals in 4 games to lead the Metropolitans as they became the first American based team to win Lord Stanley's Cup, defeating the Montreal Canadiens in 1917.

 The 1919 Stanley Cup was cancelled due to the Spanish Influenza and no winner was declared.
 This also cancelled one of the greatest individual performances ever in hockey history, as he scored 9 goals in the series prior to the cancellation.

 After nine seasons in Seattle, Foyston travelled north to join the Canadian Hockey League's Victoria Cougars, leading them to the Cup in 1925.
 The Cougars were the last non-NHL team to win the Cup.
-The Cougars were sold the next year and became the NHL's Detroit Cougars.
+The Cougars were sold the next year and became the NHL's Detroit Cougars, forefathers of the Red Wings.
 Foyston went with the team but returned to the Pacific Northwest following his retirement from hockey.